YouTuber Cody Ko Is Engaged to Girlfriend Kelsey Kreppel - E! Online

 It's official!

-Cody Ko is officially engaged to Kelsey Kreppel after dating for more than four years.
+Cody Ko is engaged to Kelsey Kreppel after dating for more than four years.
 The YouTuber and host of the Tiny Meat Gang podcast shared the news of his engagement on Instagram, captioning a photo of himself on bended knee, "yesterday was a beautiful perfect day. thanks for making me the happiest guy on earth @kelseykreppel."

 Kelsey made her own Instagram announcement: "i've never been more sure about anything. can't wait to spend forever smiling with you.:"